c1inares/Terror_Latin_America/Terror_Latin_America.md

 Guatemala had a FMLN group, it appears to have been much more active in El Salvador.
 My parents, who grew up in El Salvador around that time described it as a bloodbath-many families fled, only to be shot in front of their children.
-I imagine it was similar in Guatemala especially considering the imagery depicted in *The Tattooed Soldier*.
+I imagine the situation in Guatemala is similar especially considering the imagery depicted in *The Tattooed Soldier*.
 Thus, the fact that only 5 FMLN attacks are recorded in Guatemala leads me to believe this data might be skewed or incomplete.